 In September of this year, I visited Kenya to attend the State of the Map conference.
-I spent six nights in Nairobi, two nights in Mombasa, and one night on a train.
+I spent six nights in the capital Nairobi, two nights in Mombasa, and one night on a train.
 I was very happy with the visa process being smooth and quick.
 Furthermore, I stayed at the Nairobi Transit Hotel with other attendees, with Ibtehal from Bangladesh as my roommate.
 One of the memorable moments was the time I spent at a local coffee shop nearby.
 We used to go there at midnight, despite the grating in the shops suggesting such adventures were unsafe.
 Fortunately, nothing bad happened, and we were rewarded with a fun time with the locals.

 The coffee shop Ibtehal and me used to visit during the midnight